About the Journal

 Fees, Charges, & Waiver Policy

 IJLS is an Open Access Journal.
 All articles can be downloaded free of charge.
-The Journal does not charge APCs (Article Processing Charges).
+The Journal charger APCs (Article Processing Charges).
 Authors receive no payment for texts submitted or published in IJLS.
 Journal is freely available without charge to the individual users and institutions.
 Deprivileged authors may receive technical assistance free of charge, as well as non-financial support.

 SS journals were committed to ensuring ethics in publication and quality of articles.
 Conformance to standards of ethical behavior is therefore expected of all parties involved: Authors, Editors, Reviewers, and the Publisher.
 In particular, SS Journals are peer-reviewed journals in various disciplines.
 This statement is explained the ethical behavior of all parties involved in the act of publishing an article for its journals.
 This statement is based on internationally accepted Best Practice Guidelines for Journal Editors.
 SS journals are the product of the joint efforts of the authors, journal editors and the peer reviewers.
 Therefore, it is of great importance to agree upon standards of expected ethical behavior.
 The ethics standard used by IJLS is based on the guidelines of the Committee on Publication Ethics (COPE).